 Many of our practitioners now offer direct billing with ICBC.
 This means that we can bill ICBC directly for your treatment.
 Please note however, that ICBC may not cover the full amount for your treatment and that you are responsible to pay the remainder balance.
 Please check with ICBC to see which amount is covered and feel free to contact us for more details.

 Do I need a doctor's referral?

-You will need a medical doctor referral to visit a massage therapy clinic in British Columbia.
+You will not need a medical doctor referral to visit a massage therapy clinic in British Columbia.
 Some extended health insurance plans may ask you for a doctor’s referral for you to acquire reimbursement for your care.
 We advise it best to inquire with your place of employment and/or insurer to determine their requirements.

 Does extended health cover massage therapy?

 In the province of British Columbia and all other provinces where the profession of massage therapy is regulated, most likely your extended health care plan covers massage treatments.
 To be certain, we advise you inquire with your insurer or place of employment.